aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 <pre>
 @InProceedings{Adeli_2021_ICCV,
-    author = "Adeli, Vida and Ehsanpour, Mahsa and Reid, Ian and Niebles, Juan Carlos and Savarese, Silvio and Adeli, Ehsan and Rezatofighi, Hamid", title = "TRiPOD: Human Trajectory and Pose Dynamics Forecasting in the Wild", booktitle = "ICCV",
+    author = "Adeli, Vida and Ehsanpour, Mahsa and Reid, Ian and Niebles, Juan Carlos and Savarese, Silvio and Adeli, Ehsan and Rezatofighi, Hamid", title = "{TRiPOD}: Human Trajectory and Pose Dynamics Forecasting in the Wild", booktitle = "ICCV",
     year = "2021"
 }